maxammann/SimpleClans2/README.md

 * Install [Maven 3](http://maven.apache.org/download.html)
 * Clone this repo and execute: `mvn clean install`

+### Known bugs and solutions
+* If you get this message:
+    * "Failed at inserting clan because it already exists!
+Please follow the instructions on the jenkins page or on the devbukkit page else your data may get corrupted!"
+    1. Exectue the command: /sc save
+    2. Exectue the command: /sc copy sqlite SimpleClans2_tmp.db
+    3. Copy SimpleClans2_tmp.db from your server's root to plugins/SimpleClans2/SimpleClans2.db (Replace or move an old db if there is one)
+    4. Stop the server
+    5. !Backup your mysql database! and drop the tables with the prefix sc2_.
+(For example in phpmyadmin)
+    6. Change the settings from mysql to sqlite in the config and start the server (The server should start now and all data should be there!)
+    7. Execute /sc copy mysql [host] [db] [user] [pw]
+    8. Stop the server again, change settings to mysql and start the server again!

 ### Links
 * Project page: http://dev.bukkit.org/server-mods/simpleclans/
 * Jenkins: http://build.greatmancode.com/browse/SIMPLECLANS-SIMPLECLANS2